Search for sex offenders and sign up for notifications when a sex offender updates their information or moves into your area.

 A design refresh in 2008

-In 2008, the Hawaii Criminal Justice Data Center once again partnered with HIC to build a new registry which is still live today.
+In 2008, the Hawaii Criminal Justice Data Center once again partnered with NIC Hawaii to build a new registry which is still live today.
 As a result of the Adam Walsh Child Protection and Safety Act and HAR §846E, the existing registry needed an update to be compliant with new federal and state requirements.

 Highly detailed search results